FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 DIY Dog Fence—The Basics and The Different Types

 Before you start thinking about the fence building process, you’ll want to think about the types of fences that are out there.
-You’ll need to stop and think about not only what your dog needs but also what kind of materials will help you to accomplish your fencing goals.
+I suggest you consider not only what your dog needs but also what kind of materials will help you to accomplish your fencing goals.

-If you need to make sure that you stay within a very small budget, you might want to go with something similar to temporary deer block fencing.
+If you need to make sure that you stay within a very small budget, you might want to go with something similar to temporary dog fences like a deer block.
 This netting is made of PVC and can serve the purpose of roping off an area in which your dog can exercise and play.
-It’s not always attractive, of course, but it can get the job done
+It’s not always attractive, of course, but DIY fences like this can get the job done

-A bit more expensive, but significantly less unsightly, is the humble metal fence.
+A bit more expensive, but significantly less unsightly, is the humble metal fence that could be a permanent fence.
 Available as chain link or wired mesh, these fences are relatively easy to install but still strong enough to stand up to bigger dogs.

 There are also a host of other options that can fit very specific needs.
 Poultry netting, for example, is great for keeping smaller dogs in small spaces, while pallet fencing can be erected for virtually no cost at all if you can find the right source.
 You can even go more traditional, with wood or vinyl fencing that can keep even the most stuck-up HOA members happy.